If You Are Only as Old as You Feel, How Old Are You?

 A Brief History of Bikram-Style Yoga

-Bikram Choudhury traveled to the U.S. from India in the early 1970's a brought with him a Hatha Yoga practice that would revolutionize Yoga in this country.
+Bikram Choudhury traveled to the U.S. from India in the early 1970's and brought with him a Hatha Yoga practice that would revolutionize Yoga in this country.
 He created a copyrighted dialogue and sequence of 26 authentic Hatha Yoga postures with two breathing exercises.
-The sequence was devised for beginners and was designed to work every muscle and joint in the body in a standard, 90-minute session.
+The sequence was devised for beginners and was designed to work every system, muscle, and joint in the body in a standard, 90-minute session.

 What Benefits Are There for Seniors?

-The Bikram-style of Hatha Yoga and the warm room are especially suited to seniors.
+Bikram-style Hatha Yoga is practiced in a hot and humid room under the guidance of a certified and experienced instructor.
 The benefits of a regular practice are almost too many to list here.
 We suggest that you trust no one but yourself.
-Try the practice for four weeks, and we assure you that you will be convinced of all of these benefits.
+Try the practice consistently for four weeks, and we assure you that you will be convinced of all of these benefits.

 A Regular Practice Can Heal You.
 Honestly.
 Stiff and aching joints, back pain, neck pain and other ailments common to seniors show marked improvements from the practice.
 The poses carefully work through every joint and muscle in your body.
 The Hatha method of contracting and holding the muscles and then releasing sends fresh blood flow and synovial fluids to the joints while strengthening all the supporting muscles around joints.
 Lymphatic fluids throughout the body are circulated by the postures.
 Internal organs are massaged.